robyntiger/FSym/readme.md

 xP | Pop top two items in stack, or's them, then pushes result to stack :p | Loops while top item in stack is true (not 0)
 :d | Ends while loop
-:D | Push 1 to stack
-:o | Pop top item in stack and print as int
+:D | Get top item from stack without popping then push the value to stack :o | Pop top item in stack and print as int
 :@ | Pop top item in stack and print as ASCII character :# | Print every item in the stack (for debugging purposes)